U-PROX CLC G80

 - Using the back plate as a template, drill two holes with a diameter of 5 mm and a depth of 30 mm.

-- Run cables from the power supply unit, actuating device (e.g., electric lock), reader, and controller inputs to the harnesses.
+- Run cables from the power supply unit, actuating device (e.g., electric lock), reader, and control panel inputs to the harnesses.

 - Connect the wires according to the following sections (it is recommended to use a junction box).